florentyvon/Memocktail/README.md

 [Mickaël MENEUX](https://github.com/MickaMx), [Julien RAILLARD](https://github.com/jraillard), [Florent YVON](https://github.com/florentyvon)

 ## Bugs
 Sound bugs are known and due to non-thread treatment of mediaplayers.
-Not enough time to implements the best and workable solution.
+Not enough time to implement the best and workable solution.
 Feel free to correct and make a PR.

 ## Evolutions
 A third game mode based on number of card movement could be implemented.